gliu20/gliu20.github.io/programming/_posts/2019-12-08-nyc-disrupt-hackathon.md

 ![ProVote App Logo](/assets/images/2019-12-08-provote-logo.svg)

 Reflecting back on the work my team and I achieved at the hackathon, I recognize that they all had something to contribute.
-Kiara researched and brainstormed ideas, contributing key concepts like the betting aspect of our app.
-I organized our ideas and advised the team on the best pathways, like pursuing a social media type direction.
-Eileen, Weezie, and I all contributed to developing the app, working on each screen of the prototype.

 Without these amazing team members, I could have never have made this app.
 Personally, I think that the whole is truly greater than the sum of its parts.
 Alone, we are just a drop in the ocean, but together, we are the ocean.
 Acting in unison, we are a wave.

 ![Winners taking a group photo](/assets/images/2019-12-08-hackathon-award.jpg)